prioritizr/prioritizr/docs/reference/add_locked_out_constraints.md

 - locked_out:

-  Object that determines which planning units that should be locked out.
+  Object that determines which planning units should be locked out.
 See the Data format section for more information.

 ## Value